spodell/Darkhorse2/README.md

 DESCRIPTION

-    Darkhorse is an experimental program that defines phylogenetic relatedness of blastp hits for a set of proteins against the NCBI Genbank nr database, using a lineage probability index (LPI) score.
-The basic algorithm used to calculate LPI scores and its application in predicting horizontal gene transfer are described in the following publications.
+    Darkhorse is an experimental program that defines phylogenetic relatedness of blastp hits for a set of proteins against a taxonomically diverse reference database (e.g. NCBI Genbank nr) using a lineage probability index (LPI) score.
+The basic lgorithm used to calculate LPI scores and its application in predicting horizontal gene transfer are described in the following publications.
 These publications should be cited in any work that uses the algorithm or results obtained using this software.